October in Warsaw: ideas and tips for making the most of your autumn in Warsaw

 Looking for a weekend trip idea and the best photo spots in Poland?
 You will find them in one of the biggest (over 50 hectares) botanical gardens in Poland – the Arboretum Forest Educational Center in Rogów near Łódź.
 The Arboretum in Rogów has one of Europe’s most valuable plant collections.
 It’s “a forest park” located in the thinned-out forest area.
 Our tips in English on visiting the Arboretum in Rogów.

-The most popular time to visit the Arboretum is the blooming of azaleas, rhododendrons (May and June), and maple leaves in fall foliage colors (September/October).
+The most popular time to visit the Arboretum is the blooming of azaleas, rhododendrons (May and June), and maple leaves in fall foliage colors (usually in October).

 Photo source: www.arboretum.sggw.pl

-Things to do indoors in Warsaw for rainy and cold days
+Things to do indoors in Warsaw on rainy and cold days

-For more ideas for things to do INDOOR in Warsaw, please read our post that includes the list of ideas for fun (indoor!) activities for a bad weather day in Warsaw: Indoor things to do in Warsaw.
+For more ideas for things to do indoors in Warsaw, please read our post that includes the list of fun (indoor!) activities for a bad weather day in Warsaw: Indoor things to do in Warsaw.

 Explore Warsaw with our list of museums and galleries in Warsaw by district – there’s one to suit every interest, and many of them are free to visit.

-Until December 29.
+Until January 31.
 Location: Fabryka Norblina, Art-Box Experience, Żelazna 51/53 Street (city center/Wola).
-Online tickets (children under five years old have free entrance).
-The exhibition is intended for all ages and is bilingual – Polish and English.
-The exhibition is a unique combination of the poetic world of Salvador Dalí with the latest technologies, large-format projections, artificial intelligence (AI), educational content, and an exciting VR film.
-More in Polish about the Exhibition.
+Children under five years old have free entrance.
+The exhibition is bilingual – Polish and English.
+The exhibition combines modern technologies with classical music to take viewers on a sensory journey through Chopin’s sounds, emotions, and the artistic world he helped shape.
+More in Polish about the Exhibition and online tickets.

 The ‘Torwar’ indoor ice skating rink